 - Housing Information Services - (519) 254-4824

-- The limitation on receiving LEAP only once per year is now waived until further notice; however, the total amount received by a household may not exceed the maximum grant amount of $1,000 (or $1,200 for consumers with electrically heated premises) for the year.
+- The limitation of receiving LEAP once per calendar year is waived, however the total amount received by a household may not exceed the maximum grant amount of $500 (or $600 for consumers with electrically heated premises) for the year.

 To learn more about LEAP, please visit Help For Low Income Customers.